GianiRanzetti/Debate-App---TheHackLab/README.md

 # It's DebateTime!
-A Debate App - TheHackLab Bocconi
+The Debate App for Everyone: Interactive Debates, Feedback, and Community

 Welcome to our Debate App Project, created for TheHackLab Bocconi.
 This application is designed to facilitate debates for amateurs and foster a community of debating enthusiasts.